 Insufficient RAM for stable operation

-Barely enough Flash to accommodate LEDE firmware image
+Barely enough Flash to accommodate OpenWrt firmware image

 Most probably, you will not be able to install the following popular packages (and others) on a device with only 4MB flash:

 It is getting harder or even impossible over time to support devices with low Flash + RAM.
-LEDE support for those devices will end with the 19.07 release, ie. 19.07 will be the last release with support for 4/32 MB devices.
+OpenWrt support for those devices will end with the 19.07 release, ie. 19.07 will be the last release with support for 4/32 MB devices.
 There will be no future releases and no images ready for download after 19.07.